Grenada flagPolitics & Government Guide · Grenada

-Grenada is a stable parliamentary democracy and Commonwealth realm with King Charles III as head of state, represented by the Governor-General, and Prime Minister Dickon Mitchell of the National Democratic Congress leading the government since the 2022 elections.
-The bicameral Parliament features a 15-seat House of Representatives and 13-seat Senate.
-The economy shows strong growth supported by tourism, with fiscal policies aimed at resilience and reconstruction following natural disasters.
+Grenada operates as a stable parliamentary democracy and Commonwealth realm with King Charles III as head of state, represented by the Governor-General.
+Prime Minister Dickon Mitchell's National Democratic Congress holds a majority in the House of Representatives following the 2022 elections.
+The country maintains strong democratic institutions, credible elections, and focuses on economic recovery and reforms.

 Democracy Index